awslabs/data-on-eks/website/docs/gen-ai/inference/Llama2.md

 In conclusion, you will have successfully deployed the **Llama-2-13b chat** model on EKS with Ray Serve and created a chatGPT-style chat web UI using Gradio.
 This opens up exciting possibilities for natural language processing and chatbot development.

-In summary, when it comes to deploying and scaling Llama-2, AWS Neuron instances offer a compelling advantage.
+In summary, when it comes to deploying and scaling Llama-2, AWS Trn1/Inf2 instances offer a compelling advantage.
 They provide the scalability, cost optimization, and performance boost needed to make running large language models efficient and accessible, all while overcoming the challenges associated with the scarcity of GPUs.
-Whether you're building chatbots, natural language processing applications, or any other LLM-driven solution, Neuron instances empower you to harness the full potential of Llama-2 on the AWS cloud.
+Whether you're building chatbots, natural language processing applications, or any other LLM-driven solution, Trn1/Inf2 instances empower you to harness the full potential of Llama-2 on the AWS cloud.

 ## Cleanup
 Finally, we'll provide instructions for cleaning up and deprovisioning the resources when they are no longer needed.